 The club now just one point above the drop zone following a 2-1 loss to fellow stragglers Dundee.

-His Scottish Premiership side in a competitive relegation battle with five teams with six matches remaining in the season.
+His Scottish Premiership side in a competitive relegation battle with five teams with eleven matches remaining in the season.

 The right-wing-back acknowledges that avoiding relegation is the primary objective for the Maryhill side.

 “A massive game against Hamilton F.C tomorrow,” the former Notts County defender noted.